hanzong111/Music_Player-Django-/Notes.md

 ## serializers.py file
 - We can use Django's rest_framework to serialize our class and convert it into diff file formats for front end to understand (JSON files)

+# React Setup
+## Starting a React Frontend workspace
+### cmd : npm init -y

+## Some cmds related to this project
+### cmd : npm i webpack webpack-cli
+- for installing webpack
+- webpack : take all of our source Javascript files and compile/bundle it into one single Javascript file.